plediii/route53-controller/README.md

 When launching new EC2 instances in AWS, it is often desirable to add the new instance's IP to a route53 record set.
-For instance when an autoscaling group launches a new node, AWS provides facilities to automatically add the instances to a load balancer, but there are no facilities to automatically add the new instance to a route53 record set.
+For instance when an autoscaling group launches a new node, it would be convenient if the node's IP could be automatically added to a record set, similarly to the way it can be automatically added to a load balancer group.

-*route53-controller* provides the service to automatically add instances to Route53 record sets.
-You provide a `resource.json` describing which instances to add to which record set, and *route53-controller* adds the appropriate IPs to your record sets.
+*route53-controller* provides a service to automatically add instances to Route53 record sets.
+You provide a `resource.json` describing which instances to add to which record set, and *route53-controller* adds the appropriate IPs to your record sets when invoked.

-`route53-controller` can be run as standalone CLI script, but also provides scripts which build and install an AWS Lambda function to perform the task.
+`route53-controller` can be run standalone from a CLI, and can also be uploaded as an AWS Lambda function, where it can be triggered by SNS.

 ## Resource description: *resource.json*